happycollision/jekyll.happycollision.com/src/pages/2025/01/20/rethinking-ci-cd.md

 build, and finally deploy our application.

 All we had to do was check out our previously-deployed commit and run the deploy script locally.
-Since we do this all the time, there was no worry about "doing it wrong" or for the deployment procedure or our personal credentials to be out of date.
+Since we do this all the time, there is no added stress around "doing something wrong" and further breaking production.

 Our CI is simple:

-0. Using GH settings, force all PRs to be rebased off the tip of `main`
+0. Using GH settings, we protect the `main` branch and force all PRs to be rebased off the tip of `main`
 1. On Pull Request, ensure all tests pass before allowing a merge

-With these two things in place, we know that all code on `main` was tested.
-No failing tests get into `main` because of tests running on an older version of `main`, then getting merged into the latest version of `main`.
+With these two things in place, we know that code which was merged to `main` was tested in its current state.
+We don't have to run tests again on `main` becuase there is no different between the Pull Request code and what exists after merge.

 tktk picture here to clarify the above